 By Rowena Horne

-Recently we had one of our monthly Lunch and Learn sessions and this one was dedicated to getting to know ourselves better…focussing on what makes each of us tick.
+Recently we had one of our monthly Lunch and Learn sessions.
+This one was dedicated to getting to know ourselves better…focussing on what makes each of us tick.

 There are tons of existing psychology tools out there …you can have your personality expressed in letter codes, wear different coloured hats and be plotted on matrixes…but what we chose to focus on were DISC profiles.